Build your writing portfolio

 Operating system: All

-Some games have interactive, non-linear and branching storylines or dialogue options.
+Some games have interactive, non-linear and branching storylines or dialogue options, sometimes known as 'dialogue trees'.
 Twine is open-source software that allows you to write in this form

 Operating system: Windows